 - 1. A completed On-line AAPI (APPIC's standard application) - 2.
 Cover letter (as part of the on-line AAPI) - 3.
 A current Curriculum Vitae (as part of the on-line AAPI) - 4.
 Three letters of recommendation, two of which must be from persons who have directly supervised your clinical work (as part of the on-line AAPI).
 Please submit no more than three letters - 5.
-Official transcripts of all graduate coursework (as part of the on-line AAPI)
+Official transcripts of all graduate coursework (as part of the on-line AAPI) - 6.
+Official transcript from the institution that granted your Bachelor's degree

-- 6. Supplementary materials: In addition to the standard elements of the APPI online, the following supplemental materials are optional (via scanned upload as per AAPI online instructions):
+- 7. Supplementary materials: In addition to the standard elements of the APPI online, the following supplemental materials are optional (via scanned upload as per AAPI online instructions):

 - Supplemental testing report

 - Publications

 - Research study